Muthaias/trckr/README.md

     "contextid": "trckr"
 }
 ```
+Name the configuration `.trckr.json` and place it in the root of your project.

-When using `Trckr` in a repo with this config all entries and timers will be tagged with the current system user and stored in the users home directory.
+When using this config all entries and timers will be tagged with the current system user and stored in the users home directory.
 This allows you to commit project specific configuratons that will help structured time tracking.